By Lily Hawkins, Policy Director

 Budget

-Last week, Congress passed a domestic policy “megabill” bill just ahead of the July 4th Holiday.
+Last week, Congress passed a domestic policy “megabill” bill just ahead of the July 4th holiday.
 The bill was passed using the budget reconciliation process – a special procedure allowing for quicker passage of budget-related laws with a simple majority.
 This package includes tax changes, increased funding for military and border security, and some agricultural programs, while slashing safety-net programs like Medicaid and the Supplemental Nutrition Assistance Program (SNAP), and some green tax incentives.
 The bill passed despite misgivings from members of both parties.

 Crucially for the organic community, this bill provides funding for several “orphan programs” that were not funded in the March Continuing Resolution: